lklok66/ice/cpp/install/vc80/doc/README.txt

  - Run the Ice for Python bidir demo found in this distribution.

- - Build the Visual Basic and C# demos found in this distribution.
+ - Build the Java demos found in this distribution.

 ICE_HOME is used by the applications and build systems listed above to locate the applications, header files and libraries included in this